langfield/Cheat.lean/README.md

 > Lean 4 has a type system roughly as strong as grain alcohol.

-`Cheat.lean` is a field guide to the syntax, symbols, operators, and commands of the Lean 4 functional programming language.
+`Cheat.lean` is an early **WIP** field guide to the syntax, symbols, operators, and commands of the Lean 4 functional programming language.
 It is designed to be as friendly as possible to users unfamiliar with purely functional programming or type theory.

 This guide will not teach you to how to program in Lean 4.
 It's sole purpose is to be an answer to the question:

 > What does this notation do?

+This guide is currently very disorganized, and may have some imprecise or incorrect information, since I am writing it as I learn Lean 4 from scratch.

+**Internal note.** It may prove better to put each operator/symbol/command in its own `.lean` file, and generate markdown from each of these, and then concatenate them into a `README`.
+This could be achieved with a fairly simple `Makefile`.

 ## Symbols and operators